 How can I check how many DNS lookups my SPF record has?

-You can use our free SPF record checker.
+To find out the DNS lookup count on an SPF record, you can use our free SPF record checker.

 Protect Business Email & Improve Email Deliverability